robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

 ### Linux and Mac

 Podman setup is very simple.
-Skip the Windows section and continue the setup below.
+Skip the Windows-only section and start installing Podman and Podman Desktop.

 ### Windows-only

 Podman integrates into WSL 2.
 Before we install Podman, we need to first setup WSL, enable v.
 2, and install Ubuntu.

-1. Turn on virtualization in the bios.
+1. Turn on virtualization in the BIOS.

-   Open the Task Manager, switch to detail view, and switch to the Performance tab.
+   Inside your booted Windows machine, open the Task Manager, switch to the Details tab, and switch to the Performance tab.
 Does it say `Virtualization: Enabled`?
 If so, this step is already done.
 If it says `Virtualization: Disabled` you first need to enable virtualization in the BIOS.

-   Every bios is different, so you'll need to search for the specifics.
+   Every BIOS is different, so you'll need to search for the specifics as you boot up your machine.

    ![Windows Install](windows.gif)

 2. Install Windows Subsystem for Linux version 2.
 See also https://docs.microsoft.com/en-us/windows/wsl/install-win10

-   Run these commands in an admin terminal:
+   Run these commands in an elevated, administrator terminal:

    ```
    dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart